 - a.
 Policy Statement 9.
 The statutory ceiling on the level of outstanding toll revenue bond debt shall not exceed \$3,000,000,000 on June 30 of any year. - b.
 Policy Statement 10.
 The amount of planned MDTA debt will be limited by affordability guidelines relating to debt service coverage, the rate covenant set forth below, and as further determined by the Executive Director and CFO in consultation with the municipal advisors.
-The amount of planned toll revenuebacked debt will be shown in the Financial Forecasts that are prepared at least twice per year.
+The amount of planned toll revenue-backed debt will be shown in the Financial Forecasts that are prepared at least twice per year.

-- i.
-The 2007 Trust Agreement requires that in each Bond Year (July 1 June 30, as defined in the Trust Agreement) net revenues (revenues less operating expenditures) must cover 120% of debt service requirements and 100% of the amount annually budgeted for deposit to the M&O Reserve Account. - ii.
+- The 2007 Trust Agreement requires that in each Bond Year (July 1 June 30, as defined in the Trust Agreement) net revenues (revenues less operating expenditures) must cover 120% of debt service requirements and 100% of the amount annually budgeted for deposit to the M&O Reserve Account. - ii.
 The MDTA will maintain a minimum annual debt service coverage level of 200% of debt service for planning purposes. - iii.
 The MDTA will allow at least \$100 million in programmed bonding capacity in reserve for contingencies during Years 3 through 6 of the Financial Forecast planning period. - iv.
 Planned debt issuances will be based on reasonable estimates of future toll adjustments and capital funding requirements. - v.
 The period of planned debt issuances will coincide with the 6-year CTP, and may be done for additional (e.g., 10 years) for longer range strategic planning. - c.
 Policy Statement 11.
 Debt service coverage for non-recourse debt (not backed by MDTA toll revenue) will be determined on a case by case basis for projects where MDTA is a non-recourse debt issuer. - i.
 Non-recourse financings shall generally have minimum debt service coverage requirements of 120% of debt service. - ii.
 An exception to this minimum for non-recourse financings may occur if there is a debt service "guarantee" from a rated municipality, authority, or entity with investment grade ratings. - iii.
 Non-recourse financings shall not pledge MDTA's toll revenues. - iv.
 The MDTA has a self-imposed outstanding debt limit on non-recourse financings of \$700 million, excluding GARVEE bonds (hereinafter defined). - d.
 Policy Statement 12.
 Pursuant to §4-320 of the Transportation Article, and the statutory limits set forth therein, the aggregate principal amount of debt issued and secured by a pledge of future federal aid known as Grant and Revenue Anticipation (GARVEE) bonds will not exceed \$750 million, and the maturity date for such debt may not be later than 12 years after the date of issuance. - e.
 Policy Statement 13.
 The MDTA must adhere to the Governor's Executive Order 01.01.1998.07 (Executive Order) which requires annual review and approval of planned State agency debt by the Department of Budget and Management (DBM) and the Governor.
 The Budget Committee Narrative of fiscal 2023 also requests that any rating agency reports associated with a financing be forwarded to the State Treasurer's Office in advance of the sale or concurrently.
 For clarification, credit ratings are not required for all financings. - i.
 Notice must be given to DBM at least 30 days in advance of any bond issuance of \$25 million or greater. - ii.
-The MDTA will comply with the annual reporting requirements as set forth in the Executive Order and the Budget Committee Narrative for rating reports if applicable/available as part of a financing.- a.
-Policy Statement 14.
-The weighted average maturity (WAM) of the tax-exempt debt issued by MDTA cannot exceed the weighted average life of the improvements for any project.
+The MDTA will comply with the annual reporting requirements as set forth in the Executive Order and the Budget Committee Narrative for rating reports if applicable/available as part of a financing.